SkyAPM/Organization/README.md

 # Open Skywalking Organization
 Skywalking is an APM for Distributed Systems, also known Distributed Tracing System. 吴晟 [@wu-sheng](https://github.com/wu-sheng) created this project at Oct.
 2015.
-And contributed this project to the OpenSkywalking Organization at Oct 2017.
+And contributed this project to the OpenSkywalking Organization at 2017.

 We have following groups to manage and contribute the project, each one has its own rights and responsibilities.